codetiger7/CppPrimer5thEdition_Solutions/Chapter5/readme.md

 >Write a program to read a sequence of *string*s from the standard input until either the same word occurs twice in succession or all the words hav been read.
 Use a *while* loop to read the text one word at a time.
 Use the *break* statement to terminate the loop if a word occurs twice in succession.
 Print the word if it occurs twice in succession, or else print a message saying that no word was repeated.

+## [Exercise 5.21])ex5_21/main.cpp)

+> Revise the program from the exercise in § 5.5.2 (p.
+191) to that it looks only for duplicated words that start with an uppercase letter.